 Example – If Molly used the simplified method, she would take her office square footage (100) and multiple it by $5, so her deduction would be $500.

 It’s important to remember that you don’t want to pay your home expenses through your business.
-You want to pay for these expenses from your personal account and track them separately, so you can take this deduction on your Schedule C, which is the form on your personal tax return where you disclose your business income and expenses.
+You want to pay for these expenses from your personal account and track them separately.
+You will take this deduction on your Schedule C, which is a form in your personal federal income tax return where you disclose your business income and expenses.